kineticskunk/flaskapplication/README.rst

 Description
 ===========
 Flaskbasic was created by the Dev team at Kinetic Skunk.
 It is built using python, flask and sqlite to store student results in a database.
 The aim is to keep records of every students results and be able to view them.
+The app first renders the registration page where you have to register in order to enter the student records.

 Note